evolution-gaming/recruitment/backend/GameServer.md

   [Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em) or one that you invent)
 * Introduce variations of games that support more than two players per game round and/or multiple decision rounds and/or sequential decisions
+* Support "multi-tabling" - players can play multiple games in parallel at once
 * Add player authentication and/or make account balances persistent
 * Handle player disconnects (consider allowing reconnecting to a running game and games timing out)
 * Describe what you believe the optimal strategy for these games is for the players